Rustic Hoppy

 fifth hole was a par 3.
 I used my 5

 iron since the pin was around 170 yards away from the tee box.
-I don’t usually hit a 5 longer than about
+I don’t usually hit a 5 longer than about 150,

-150, but I didn’t want to over shoot the green.
-That’s assuming I hit it at all.
-The ball
+but I didn’t want to over shoot the green.

-landed about 18 inches in front of the hole then bounced to about 3 inches on
+front of the hole then bounced to about 3 inches on the other side of the

-said that it looked close to the hole.
+pin.
+Hangar-man said that it looked

-I was shocked that I even got to the green.
-After a closer inspection, we saw a divot
+I even got to the green.
+After a

-the size of the hole and the ball just inches away from a hole-in-one.
+closer inspection, we saw a divot the size of the hole and the ball just

-so I didn’t even hit in the hole.
-Then
+said it was close enough for a birdie so I didn’t even hit in the hole.
+Then even after retrieving my ball I forgot

-even after retrieving my ball I forgot to repair the divot.
-Oh well, my golfing manners could use some
+to repair the divot.
+Oh well, my

-work.
-Actually I left the divot so
+Actually I left the divot so that the greens keeper would know where

-posterity purposes.
-You can see the
+the hole should have been and for posterity purposes.
+You can see the picture below.

-it worth driving 1,000 miles just to play golf?
+to play golf?
 You bet it was.
 Met some new friends, saw some old friends

 and almost shot a hole-in-one.
 Not a